cliff1976/omg-dumplings/conventions.markdown

 - We're pretty good at going back and forth between Celsius and Fahrenheit, so our recipes will probably list both.

 - Spoons
-    - "T" and "tbsp." mean "tablespoon"
+    - "T" and "tbsp" mean "tablespoon"

     - "t" and "tsp" mean "teaspoon"